fralvarezz/Intention-Prediction-VR-DNN/README.md

 ## Installation

 In order to use this application to its fullest a VR headset with eye tracking capabilities is required.
-We used HTC Vive Pro.
+This application was developed for the HTC Vive Pro Eye.
 Using another VR headset would require additional development from the user to integrate eye tracking and VR features.

 ### Prerequesites